 Leading indicators are metrics that signal future success and can include website traffic, content engagement, lead quality scores, conversion rates for sign-ups or free trials, and the growth of marketing-qualified leads (MQLs).

-By tracking these indicators, you can provide tangible evidence of marketing’s momentum and its potential to contribute to the company’s revenue in the long term, while setting proper expectations on the front-end.
+By tracking these indicators, you can provide tangible evidence of marketing’s momentum and its potential to contribute to the company’s revenue in the long term while setting proper expectations on the front end.

-Stakeholders in tech companies, who are usually in their mid-to-late 50s, have likely grown up with traditional marketing and sales infrastructure.
+Tech company stakeholders, who are usually in their mid-to-late 50s, have likely grown up with traditional marketing and sales infrastructure.

 This generational gap may impede their understanding of the value of SEO and its crucial role in the company’s digital strategy.